arcadeJHS/joystickIno/README.md

 Online demo
 ----
-You can test the joystick online by playing my HTML5 porting of Space Invaders at **http://matteopiazza.org/stuff/code/AdvertiseInvaders/**.
+You can test the joystick online by playing my HTML5 porting of Space Invaders.

 To succesfully run it, you have to: